gregwebs/cloud-dev-machine/README.md

 	just destroy

+## Auto shutdown

+There is a cron job that will automatically shut down the instance if it isn't used for an hour (no processes running for your user other than idle sessions).

 ## Change instance type

 Don't want to wait so long for Rust to compile things?

-	pulumi config set gcp_machine_type n2-standard-4
+	pulumi config set gcp_machine_type n2-standard-8
 	just shutdown # if you already have a machine running just resume

-Just remember to shut things down when you are finished.
+If you are using a bigger instance, try to shut things down when you are finished instead of waiting for auto-shutdown.

+## Eternal Terminal support

+`just ssh` will use Eternal Terminal rather than ssh if `et` is installed on your machine.

 ## Additional commands